 Biography

 Liana Wang, Houston, is dedicated to defending civil rights and workers' rights.
-She will receive a J.D. from Harvard Law School in 2026 and will subsequently serve as a judicial law clerk on the California Supreme Court and the Court of Appeals for the Ninth Circuit.
-During law school, Liana has worked for Public Citizen and the ACLU, and as a student attorney advocating for the rights of tenants, immigrants, workers, and consumers.
-At Oxford, Liana conducted research on redistribution, underpaid labor, and the relationship between economic inequality and democracy and graduated with an M.Phil in Political Theory, with distinction.
+She graduated magna cum laude from Harvard Law School while providing over 1,000 hours of pro bono service.
+During law school, she worked for the ACLU, Public Citizen, and as a student attorney advocating for the rights of immigrants, workers, and consumers.
+After law school, Liana will serve as a judicial law clerk on the California Supreme Court and the Court of Appeals for the Ninth Circuit.
+At Oxford, Liana conducted research on redistribution, underpaid labor, and economic inequality and graduated with an M.Phil in Political Theory, with distinction.
 She also worked at Hamblin Bread, a magical sourdough bakery in East Oxford.
-Prior to Oxford, Liana received a B.A. in Economics from Yale University, where she was also a Human Rights Scholar, an award-winning columnist for the Yale Daily News, and the co-director of the Lowenstein Human Rights Project.
+Prior to Oxford, Liana received a B.A. in Economics from Yale University, where she was also a Human Rights Scholar and an award-winning columnist for the Yale Daily News.